sayez10/ti-economic-equalization-overhaul-mod/README.md

 ### Summary of Effects
 -National monthly investment points are equal to 1 per 100 Billion GDP.

--Countries with a per capita GDP less than $15,000 receive up to a 30% penalty to investment points.

--The control cap cost of a nation is equal to its investment points, which is then split across each control point.
-Control cost  of a nation is no longer dependent on the number of control points, as in vanilla.

--Arrival International Relations, Unity Movements, Great Nations, Arrival Governance, and Accelerando each reduce the control cost of a nation to be to the power of 0.98, 0.95, 0.90, 0.85, or 0.80, depending on how many of these techs are researched.
-Larger nations benefit significantly more.
+-The formula to calculate the control point cost of a nation uses a power function again, like vanilla, and unlike older versions of this mod.
+However, the parameters have been changed compared to vanilla.
+Nations with high GDP now require far fewer CPs per generated IP than nations with low GDP.
+Arrival International Relations, Unity Movements, Great Nations, Arrival Governance, and Accelerando no longer reduce the control cost of a nation (unlike in previous versions of this mod).

 -Economy investments gives an amount of GDP, as opposed to an amount of GDP per capita (though the tooltip shows the distributed GDP per capita).
 This makes all economies grow at the same % rate, disregarding modifiers.